Baader Bank Analysts Give Bechtle (ETR:BC8) a €192.00 Price Target

-Baader Bank set a €192.00 ($225.88) target price on Bechtle (ETR:BC8) in a research report released on Thursday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Bechtle (ETR:BC8) has been assigned a €192.00 ($225.88) price objective by equities researchers at Baader Bank in a note issued to investors on Wednesday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the stock.
+Baader Bank’s price target would indicate a potential upside of 17.83% from the stock’s current price.

 Bechtle AG provides information technology services primarily in Europe.
 The company operates in two segments, IT System House & Managed Services, and IT E-Commerce.
 The IT System House & Managed Services segment offers IT strategy consulting, hardware and software selling, project planning and implementation, system integration, IT services, and training for IT operation.